-Below is a list of some of the more common sports injuries Dr. Mike has successfully treated over the years.
+Below is a list of some of the more common sports injuries Dr. Johnson has successfully treated over the years.

 -Football player with chronic pulled hamstring